Transform your $HAI holdings into Hacken shareholder status. Only 100 slots available. > Learn more and join the waitlist here.

 Smart contract programming language.
 First of all, it is important to know the details, vulnerabilities, and advantages of a smart contract language.
 Regardless of whether it is Solidity, Rust, or Vyper, you must be able to write and analyze unit tests.

 Communication.
-Auditors need excellent communication skills, including the ability to write clear and concise reports and to explain technical concepts to non-technical stakeholders since you’ll deal with non-tech people.
+Auditors need excellent communication skills, including writing clear and concise reports and explaining technical concepts to non-technical stakeholders since they’ll deal with non-tech people.

 Step 1: Blockchain and smart contracts 101